First Floor Apartment Benefits

 When it comes to apartment hunting, you might think you want the highest floor and the best view, or to be away from the noise of residents coming and going or talking outside.
 You may also estimate that you’ll be safer from the risk of theft.

-For these reasons, first-floor apartments tend to get a bad reputation.
+These all give first-floor apartments a bad reputation.
 But is it really justified?
-There are actually many benefits to renting a ground floor apartment!
+If you don’t mind a couple trade-offs, there are many benefits to renting a ground floor apartment!

 Moving in is much easier